Sorry, this program is not available for local students.

 You will have the opportunity to directly apply your academic skills to a work context in a number of work-integrated learning courses such as Quantitative Analysis and Investment.
 These courses may involve interaction and feedback from industry, the community, clients and/or practitioners.
 They are designed to develop your work-ready capabilities and your ability to analyse and manage information and contexts, resolve problems and communicate effectively in your future business career.
 The Investment course makes use of the RMIT Trading Facility.

-Business Internship electives where you take up a position for one or two days per week for one semester.
+- Business Internship electives where you take up a position for one or two days per week for one semester.
 These positions are normally unpaid and are designed to develop your soft skills and increase your overall employability upon graduation.
 The placement must be self-sourced.

 Guiding the development of the College of Business, both nationally and internationally, is an Industry Advisory Board of high-profile executives chaired by Gerhard Vorster, Chief Strategy Officer, Deloitte.
 The Board creates a strategic bridge between the latest in technology and design thinking and business..